-Manchester remains an attractive prospect for property investment despite the turbulence caused by Brexit, according to the founder of a wealth management company.
+Manchester remains an attractive prospect for property investment despite the turbulence caused by Brexit, according to the founder of a property development company.

 Dmitry Leus, CEO and founder of Imperium Investments, gave an upbeat assessment of opportunities for returns in British regions that are building for the future.

 Manchester is in the midst of a construction boom that is transforming the skyline, bringing modern offices, hotels, and leisure destinations to the city centre and outlying districts.